 - stimulates the immune response and accelerates tissue recovery;

-- participates in the metabolism of vitamins B6 and B12, as well as iron and zinc.
+- involved in the metabolism of vitamins B6 and B12, as well as iron and zinc.

-With adequate consumption, cysteine helps protect the body from oxidative stress and inflammation, as well as supports overall well-being.
+With adequate intake, cysteine helps protect the body from oxidative stress and inflammation, as well as supports overall well-being.

 Daily Requirement and Sources

 The recommended daily requirement for cysteine averages from 500 to 1800 mg depending on age, health status, and physical activity.
-In athletes, elderly individuals, and under stress conditions, the requirement may be higher.
+Athletes, elderly individuals, and those under stress may have higher needs.

-Cysteine is classified as a conditionally essential amino acid: the body can synthesize it from methionine, but during methionine deficiency or periods of increased demand, external consumption becomes necessary.
+Cysteine is classified as a conditionally essential amino acid: the body can synthesize it from methionine, but in cases of methionine deficiency or during periods of increased demand, external intake becomes necessary.

 - meat and offal (liver, heart);